hashicorp/terraform-provider-aws/website/docs/r/vpn_gateway_route_propagation.html.markdown

 ## Attributes Reference

-This resource does not export any additional attributes.
+No additional attributes are exported.